PUPPY MILLS – Does Your Life Partner Come From This Cruel World?

 These unsanitary conditions (the fur sometimes covered with excrement) cause many diseases in dogs: skin diseases, eye infections and ear deformities, parasites and viruses.
 These dogs usually do not receive any veterinary care.

-For the Humane Society International, the ultimate goal of puppy mill operators is to produce more puppies which have the least possible cost for a maximum profit.
-According to the Canadian organization, this cruel industry experienced strong growth in the country and now represents a sector whose value is in the millions of dollars.
+The ultimate goal of puppy mill operators is to produce more puppies which have the least possible cost for a maximum profit.

 It is estimated that between 1500 and 1800 puppy mills are in operation in Quebec.
 These generate the birth of about 400 000 puppies per year.
 However, it is very difficult to estimate the exact number of these cruel plants for several reasons.
 One of these is the remote location that operators of these farms usually choose.
-These "farmers" prefer to settle in sparsely inhabited areas, preserving a significant distance from other neighbors, as they could possibly complain about noise or odors.
+These “farmers” prefer to settle in sparsely inhabited areas, preserving a significant distance from other neighbours, as they could possibly complain about noise or odours.
 It appeared that a significant number of these farms are located near the U.S. border.
-Indeed, this proximity facilitates smuggling with the United States, whose trade is deemed to be lucrative.
-Without stricter legislation requiring all breeders to register, it will be impossible to quantify accurately the number of puppy mills in Quebec and Canada.

 No?
 So, beware of free classifieds sites on the Internet, ads in newspapers or even pet stores.
 Puppy mills sell their first “production” to the pet shops, where ethics is not a priority.
 Some store owners do not take the time to visit or meet the farmer from which they got their pups.
 It is through a broker that the shops receive their animals.
 These shops buy and then resell them to unscrupulous pet stores.
 This is a recurrent practice for these cruel farm owners as they do not want to deal directly with the public.